vytautas101/beer_travel/README.md

 `ActiveRecord`).
 If you find them useful, great!
 If not... they're free, so don't complain.

+### Route planner

+The `brewery_travel.py` script computes a greedy brewery visit route.
+Pass a starting latitude and longitude and optionally `--max` for the maximum distance to travel.
+Use `--map-file <file>` to generate an HTML map showing the visited breweries and travel path.

 ## License

 This information is licensed under the [Open Database License][open-db-license].